District of Columbia UST Class A/B Operator Training

 Complete training to safely operate your underground storage tank in Washington D.C.

-Learn how to quickly respond to underground storage tank emergencies.
+Learn to safely respond to underground storage tank emergencies and comply with EPA.

 Who Needs UST Training?

 If you own or operate an underground storage tank, you have certain responsibilities, including mandatory training.
 UST operator training is intended for workers and employers who work at storage tank sites.
 The training for UST operators is divided into three classes:

 Each class must be trained to comply with their responsibilities so that they know how to eliminate any possibility of leaking storage tank systems.

 Underground Storage Tank training teaches you how to properly install the storage tank system and keep it secure from spills, overfills, and corrosion.
 Additionally, you’ll learn about your responsibilities for recordkeeping and reporting leaks.
 Finally, you’ll learn about following regulatory rules during the installation of new tanks and the closure of existing ones.

 Browse our online UST training courses to find the right one to meet your state and operator class requirements.

 According to the Environmental Protection Agency (EPA), an underground storage tank (UST) consists of a tank, or group of tanks, connected by underground piping with at least 10% of their combined volume underground.